AndrewKarpaty/helper_scripts/README.md

 ## Requirments

-I write and test all code on CentOS, but you can use any distro
+I write and test all code on CentOS 7, but you can use any distro